Gabjure/GABIBOT/README.md

 ### Project Description<a name="id1"></a>

-The objective is a **Self-learning Generative Chatbot** which replies with sarcasm
+The objective is a **Self-learning Generative Chatbot** which replies with sarcasm.

-### Hypothesis<a name="id2"></a>

-XXX

 ### Dataset<a name="id3"></a>

 For the project I'm using the Self-Annotated Reddit Corpus (SARC), which I converted to a dataset.
 Luckly for me it was just what I was looking for; it works perfectily for my proyect given that it's made up of 1.3 million sarcastic comments and what a generative model needs is enough information to learn.
 You can learn more about this amazing project in their repo: https://github.com/NLPrinceton/SARC

+Dataset I created contains:
+- 3 columns [Question, Answer_1, Answer_2, ]; where 'Question' is a reddit comment and 'Answer_1' and 'Answer_2' are sarcastic replies.
+-

 ## Model<a name="id4"></a>